 Spitzkoppe Community Restcamp – Spitzkoppe

 Some experiences will leave you speechless, and this is one of them.
 Spitzkoppe Community Restcamp is world-famous and the most beautiful campsite in Namibia.
-There is no power, running water or formal ablutions at the campsites – only a dry toilet. (only at the entrance of the reception) The campsites are spaced far apart so that it feels like you have the entire place to yourself and gives a lot of privacy to everyone.
-360-degree views of the Namib desert, unique rock formations, endless sunset views, and a sky full of stars… This place is truly the most amazing camping setting in the world and was the ultimate highlight of our trip with Acacia Africa through Namibia.
+There is no power, running water or formal ablutions at the campsites – only a dry toilet. (and is only at the entrance of the reception) The campsites are spaced far apart so that it feels like you have the entire place to yourself and gives a lot of privacy to everyone.
+360-degree views of the Namib desert, unique rock formations, endless sunset views, and a sky full of stars… This place is truly the most amazing campsite in the world and definitely the highlight of our trip with Acacia Africa through Namibia. (read also: An African camping overland tour: everything you need to know)

 Sossus On Foot – Solitaire